 - Lime on black, hacker style ^_^

 If you want to create a new panel, right click an existing one and navigate to Panel > Panel Preferences, then click the + button.
 There you can choose its properties such as size or whether it will hide itself when the cursor is away.
 You can use it, for example, to display the currently active applications at the top while you hover over there.
 Okay, that's about as much as you can do with pure Xfce.
-The final result might look something like this: Showing my full Linux desktop There are some other tools for more heavy ricing that I might describe someday; for now though, let's move on to functionality.
+The final result might look something like this: There are some other tools for more heavy ricing that I might describe someday; for now though, let's move on to functionality.

 If you're like me, you will be spending much of your computer time browsing the Internet.
 So why not prepare it for this - as we will see - gargantuan task now?
 First of all - the browser choice.
 Refer to my other article - How to choose a browser for your daily use? - for advice on this topic.
 Time to harden it with addons (if it supports them - but if you read the linked article, you will hopefully see how essential they are).
 Essential privacy (and other) addons.
 Now let's set up our search engines.
 Pale Moon will detect most of them when visited and you can add them then.
 To test it out, go to https://metager.de, press the small black arrow near the search bar, and then "Add Metager".
 Now you can select it from the dropdown list and it will become the default in the search bar.
 Another way to add them is finding a plugin from https://mycroftproject.com/ for the website you want to search through.
 After you've added all the ones you want, use the Manage Search Engines menu (black arrow again) to set keyboard shortcuts for them.
 This will allow you to use any search engine in the address bar by typing their shortcut (e.g ddg for DuckDuckGo) followed by the query - very convenient.
 If you've settled on a Chrome-based browser, it will detect whenever you use a search engine, and automatically add it to the settings menu.
 Go there and click "Manage search engines".
 There, you will have a list of all the ones you've ever used - so if you searched for something with SlakFinder, you can now set a keyword for it.
 Click on the three dots to the right of it, Edit, and put "sf" as the keyword.
 Now you can perform a SlakFinder search by typing sf your-search-term in the address bar.
 Pretty convenient, huh?
-Now do the same for StartPage (keyword st) and DuckDuckGo (keyword ddg), as well as any others you want.
+Now do the same for StartPage (keyword sp) and DuckDuckGo (keyword ddg), as well as any others you want.
 Note: you should also configure a VPN and / or Tor for your web browsing.
-Refer to the Ninja's guide to the Internet.
+Refer to How and why to VPNize your entire traffic and Darknet setup in Slackware-based distros.

-If you are a developer, Geany is a great, lean tool to use and installed by default in Salix.
-What I like to do here is first to create some projects using the Project > New option.
+option.
 With this, you will be able to switch through different projects with three clicks and have all their files loaded.
-Very useful if you, for example, both develop a website and create software.
-The fun thing about this is that you can search and replace a string in all loaded files (Ctrl+H -> Replace all in session).
+Very useful if you - for example - both develop a website and create software.
+The nice thing about this is that you can search and replace a string in all loaded files (Ctrl+H -> Replace all in session).
 Makes it much more convenient to do mass modifications.
 Another feature I like to use is templates - if you are going to be creating documents that look the same just with different content, templates are invaluable.
 Create a skeleton of your file with all the content removed and put it in /usr/share/geany/templates/files/.
 Then, anytime you want to make a new document you can do that in 3 clicks with File -> New with template and then choose the template.
 Very convenient!
 Macros are another thing you should really try to learn (Tools -> Edit macros) - these allow you to make more complex modifications to a document, but they can be kind of hard to use.
 Though with a little bit of effort they can automate lots of tedious work.
 Another thing to take note of are the navigation keyboard shortcuts (move to next word, delete current line, etc) which again streamline the development.

 Another one you'll be spending some time on.
 This guide will assume you are using SpaceFM, since it is simply the most powerful one.
 What can it do?